MicrosoftDocs/win32/desktop-src/WmiSdk/isa-operator-for-event-queries.md

 ---
-Description: 'The ISA operator is a WQL-specific operator that can be used in event queries.
-When ISA is included in the WHERE clause of an event query, it requests notification of events for all classes within a class hierarchy, rather than a specific event class.'
+Description: The ISA operator is a WQL-specific operator that can be used in event queries.
+When ISA is included in the WHERE clause of an event query, it requests notification of events for all classes within a class hierarchy, rather than a specific event class.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '68b7a903-a206-4491-95c4-4a412537f6f5'
+ms.assetid: 68b7a903-a206-4491-95c4-4a412537f6f5
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: ISA Operator for Event Queries
+title: ISA Operator for Event Queries ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # ISA Operator for Event Queries